Affine Grassmannians of group schemes and exotic principal bundles over A^1: Gluing principal bundles

 Further, let $\bG$ be an affine flat $U$-group scheme.
 Given a principal $\bG$-bundle over $\P^1_U-Y$, a principal $\bG$-bundle over $D_Y$, and an isomorphism between their restrictions to $\dot D_Y$, we can glue the bundles into a principal $\bG$-bundle over $\P^1_U$.}

 Below we will reduce this statement to the main result of~\cite{BeauvilleLaszlo}.
 The statement is well-known to specialists, at least in the case, when the projection $Y\to U$ is an isomorphism.
 Unfortunately, I could not find a reference.
+This gluing technique goes back to~\cite[Appendix]{FerrandRaynaud}.
+The advantage of~\cite{BeauvilleLaszlo} is that the schemes are not necessarily Noetherian.